gozer-mozilla/mod_authn_persona/README.md

 * `AuthPersonaCookieSecure`: (default: Off)

   If the cookie should be limited to SSL connections or not

+  Sending this cookie via non-SSL connections is dangereous, as stealing this cookie steals your identity.

 * `AuthPersonaCookieDuration`: (default: 1 day)